ottes/lovelace-dwd-pollenprognose-card-ottes/README.md

 # pollenprognose-card-ottes

-A fork of the great work of [leahoswald's](https://github.com/leahoswald/) work on a card, but not publishing it to HACS.
-This is the finetuning and publishing, if he adopts this work some day, i will deprecate my work.
+A fork of the great work of [leahoswald's](https://github.com/leahoswald/) work on a card, but not useable with HACS.
+Here is the custom card, you could use.

 ## Origins